luizcborba/attHosts-with-Ansible/README.md

 # attHosts-with-Ansible
-host atualization with lists and ansible
+host actualization with lists and ansible